vijayanajay/stock_rule_based/docs/memory.md

 # KISS Signal CLI - Memory & Learning Log

+## Error Handling Hierarchy: Inconsistent Exception Flow (2025-07-18)
+- **Issue**: The `clear_and_recalculate_strategies()` function had inconsistent error handling where data-related exceptions were being swallowed by a catch-all handler instead of propagating to the CLI level as intended.
+- **Structural Flaw**: Two-tier exception handling with overlapping responsibilities - specific exceptions (`ValueError`, `FileNotFoundError`, `ConnectionError`) had conditional re-raising logic, but generic `Exception` handler was catching data errors before the string-based detection could work.
+- **Fix**: Moved data-related error detection (string matching for "fetch"/"data") to the general exception handler to ensure consistent propagation regardless of exception type.
+- **Lesson**: Error handling hierarchy must be designed with clear, non-overlapping responsibilities.
+String-based error classification should be applied consistently across all exception types when determining whether to propagate vs. handle gracefully.

 ## Test Harness Integrity: Flawed Invocation and Non-Resilient Setup (2025-07-25)
     1.  **Flawed CLI Invocation (`test_run_command_backtest_generic_exception_verbose`):** A test invoked the Typer CLI with an incorrect argument order (a global option like `--verbose` placed after the `run` command), causing a framework `UsageError` (exit code 2) instead of testing the application's error handling (exit code 1).
     2.  **Non-Resilient Test Setup (`test_run_command_help`):** A help-text test for a subcommand (`run --help`) failed because it was not self-contained.
 It relied on filesystem state (e.g., `config.yaml`), causing the main CLI callback to fail on config loading before the help text could be displayed.